cotes2020/jekyll-theme-chirpy/_posts/2022-05-10-gauge-invariance-classical-field-theory.md

 $$\widehat{\mathcal{L}} = \mathcal{L} \left( \phi, \dots \right)$$

-Since the new Lagrangian is gauge-invariant, the only derivatives of the field it can contain are covariant derivatives.
-For the new Lagrangian to preserve as many properties of the original Lagrangian as possible, we simply replace the partial derivatives in the latter with covariant derivatives.
-Thus, we find,
+Since the new Lagrangian is gauge-invariant, the only derivatives of the field it can contain are gauge covariant derivatives.
+Therefore, we replace any covariant derivatives in the original Lagrangian with gauge covariant derivatives:

 $$\widehat{\mathcal{L}} = \mathcal{L} \left( \phi, D_\mu \phi \right)$$

-We define the covariant derivative of a general scalar field in the following manner (chain rule), so that the properties of a derivative are retained and covariant derivatives can meaningfully reduce to geometric covariant derivatives in a gauge where $$G^b_{\phantom{b} \mu a} = 0$$,
+We define the gauge covariant derivative of a general scalar field in the following manner (chain rule), so that the properties of derivatives are retained and gauge covariant derivatives can meaningfully reduce to covariant derivatives in any gauge where $$G^b_{\phantom{b} \mu a} = 0$$,

 $$
 \begin{align}